-To this end, we generate networks using random node coordinates uniformly-distributed in a 3000 m \times 3000 m terrain.
-Flows are generated by randomly selecting node pairs within a maximum transmission range of 184 m.
-All shown results are averages obtained over 100 randomly-generated networks.
+To this end, we generate networks using uniformlydistributed random node coordinates within а 3000m×3000m terrain.
+Flows are generated by randomly selecting connected node pairs (within a transmission range of 184m).
+All results shown in this section are averages obtained over 100 randomly-generated networks.
 We consider different network sizes, with 16, 32, and 48 flows, obtaining qualitatively similar results for each of them.
-Here, we present the results obtained for the case with 48 flows, which has the widest range of contention levels.
+Here, we present the results obtained for the case with 48 flows, which is the one with the widest range of contention levels.
 We randomly assign different traffic types to each flow including CBR, Pareto ON-OFF, and TCP traffic.
 To increase traffic diversity, we consider 4 possible bitrates for CBR and Pareto ON-OFF flows (0.5 Mbps, 1 Mbps, 1.5 Mbps, and 2 Mbps), randomly assigned among flows of such types.
+The modulation rate at each transmitter is assigned according to the SNR measured at the receiver in isolation, so that shorter links use higher modulation rates.
+The V values considered for optimal CSMA are 2, 8, 32, 125, 500, and 2000, which is the range of values used in the solution from Section III-E.